Buckingham Hockey Club

 Buckingham Hockey Club is a field hockey club based at Stowe School near Buckingham.
 The club also play fixtures at Akeley Wood School in Buckingham and Buckingham Town Cricket Club.

+The club has 3 Ladies Teams, 2 Mens Teams and an active Junior section.
+In the 2025/2026 season the Ladies 1st XI, Mens 1st XI and Mens 2nd XI all topped their leagues securing promotion for the 2026/2027 season.

-The Women's 1st Team play in the Investec Women's Hockey League Premier Division and the Men's team play in the South Hockey League (Middx, Berks, Bucks & Oxon - Division 3).
+The Women's 1st Team play in the Investec Women's Hockey League Premier Division and the Men's teams play in the South Central Hockey Leagues (Middx, Berks, Bucks & Oxon).